 The Army selected Orangetown because it was served by two railroads and had quick access to nearby piers on the Hudson that could handle large military ships, making it easy to get troops in from bases across the country, down river to New York, and on to Africa and Europe.
 It was also mostly farmland, which made it relatively simple to transform into an Army base.
 So, in the fall of 1942, about 300 residents were called to a meeting at the Orangeburg School (now the library) and told that the U.S. government was purchasing their land, which they could buy back at the same price at the end of the war.
 They had two weeks to get out.
 One hundred and thirty families lost their homes.

-As only the Army can, 17,000 workers were mobilized to transform Orangetown’s farms into a city of nearly 50,000; the base included Quonset hut barracks, headquarters buildings, stores, chapels, a theater, a laundry, a bakery, and a hospital.
-“In three months, they built more than 2,500 buildings,” says Donnellan.
-“You can’t put a deck on your house in three months now.”
+As perhaps only the Army can, it mobilized 17,000 workers to transform the fruit and vegetable farms into a city of 50,000 that included Quonset hut barracks, headquarters buildings, stores, chapels, a theater, a laundry, a bakery, and a hospital.
+They built more than 2,500 buildings in just three months.

-The Camp Shanks Museum, on South Greenbush Road near the intersection of Routes 303 and 340 in Orangeburg, opened in June 1994 — the 50th anniversary of D-Day.
-Housed in a recreated Quonset hut barracks, the museum has photos, uniforms, music, movie posters, and other artifacts of the era.
-Hours are 12-4 p.m. on Saturdays and Sundays from Memorial Day through Labor Day; admission is free.
+There are only two shrines to the memory of Camp Shanks and Shanks Village: the Camp Shanks Port of Departure Monument (Ferry Road in Piermont) and Camp Shanks Memorial Park (off Independence Avenue in Tappan).
+The Camp Shanks Museum, on South Greenbush Road near the intersection of Routes 303 and 340 in Orangeburg, opened in June 1994—the fiftieth anniversary of D-Day.
+A recreated Quonset hut barracks has photos, uniforms, music, posters, and other artifacts of the era.